Rusty-Magnet-Ltd/cloudflare_worker/README.md

 ## Set up

-- Routing is based on [itty-router](https://itty.dev/itty-router) that was released as part of Cloudflare Workers.
+- Started on [itty-router](https://itty.dev/itty-router).
+But docs and testing was clearer in [Hono](https://hono.dev/guides/examples).
-- The env vars are read from the `.dev.vars` file as the normal `.env` is used by Workers itself
+- The env vars are read from the `.dev.vars` file as the normal `.env` is used by Workers itself.